revbayes/revbayes.github.io/tutorials/tefbd/index.md

 sample, we must use the `clade` function to identify the node.
 Importantly, since we did not include this clade in our constraints that defined `fbd_tree`, this clade will not be constrained to be monophyletic.
-Once this clade is defi.e. we can instantiate a deterministic node called `age_extant` with the `tmrca` function that will record the age of the MRCA of all living bears.
+Once this clade is defined we can instantiate a deterministic node called `age_extant` with the `tmrca` function that will record the age of the MRCA of all living bears.